Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`
-  >the namespace to be dumped
+  >The namespace to be dumped.

 Return type: `object`